Reallocation in WB ministry | Politics

 - India

 ''I am a trusted soldier of Mamata Banerjee and will carry out the responsibilities entrusted to me till my last breath,'' she said.
-Bhattacharya remained in-charge of health and family welfare as well as department of land and land reforms and refugee relief and rehabilitation.
+Bhattacharya also retains charge of health and family welfare as well as department of land and land reforms as well as refugee relief and rehabilitation.
 She is also looking after the department of planning and statistics and also after department of programme monitoring.
-The list was sent to Governor Jagdeep Dhankhar for his approval on Monday, which was granted.
-He tweeted the notification this morning.
+The list which was sent to Governor Jagdeep Dhankhar for his approval on Monday, was cleared today by Raj Bhavan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)